 As a landlord, you certainly don't want your tenants engaging in illegal activities on your property, especially if they cause a disturbance with other tenants or the surrounding neighborhood.
-If you have questions about your rights and responsibilities with respect to a tenant who you believe is involved in illegal activity, you should speak with a real estate lawyer.
-Get a free legal evaluation of your issues today.
+If you have questions about your rights and responsibilities with respect to a tenant who you believe is involved in illegal activity, you may want to speak with a local landlord-tenant law attorney.